Senedd Cymru (Members and Elections) Act 2024: Provisions

 On 18 September 2023, the Welsh Government published its plans for electoral reform as part of the proposed Senedd Cymru (Members and Elections) Bill.
 The number of Senedd constituencies is set to fall to 16, which would be pairings of the proposed 32 constituencies in Wales for Westminster elections.
 Each constituency would elect six MSs from a closed list under the D'Hondt method.
-Under the proposals, all candidates must live in Wales, and elections would take place every four years, rather than five.
+Under the proposals, all candidates must live in Wales, and elections would take place every four years rather than five.
 The first minister is proposed to have the power to appoint 17 rather than the current 12 ministers, plus the counsel general, to the Welsh Government, and the number of ministers could be increased to 18/19, pending further Senedd approval.
 There is also the addition of another deputy presiding officer.

 The Bill was passed by a supermajority of MSs on 8 May 2024 with the entire Conservative Party voting against and every other party in favour.

-The Bill did not take forward the proposals to enshrine a gender balanced Senedd in law amid doubts over the whether the Senedd has the power to pass such a law under the existing devolution settlement.
+The Bill did not take forward the proposals to enshrine a gender balanced Senedd in law amid doubts over whether the Senedd has the power to pass such a law under the existing devolution settlement.
 These changes were eventually introduced in the Senedd Cymru (Electoral Candidate Lists) Bill on 11 March 2024, but abandoned in September 2024.